 Little Peaks is the main pre-school program for families in and around Keene.
 It runs a program 5 days a week for preschool children and is currently located in the Keene Community Center (the former school on Church Street in Keene).
 Little Peaks has a close working relationship with the Keene Central School and is the site of the KCS Universal Preschool Program which means children in that category do not pay any tuition.
-They can be reached at 576-2041 or 946-2662 and by writing Little Peaks, Inc, PO Box 261, Keene, NY 12942
+Kathrine Brown is the Director and can be reached at 315-854-2247 and by writing Little Peaks, Inc, PO Box 261, Keene, NY 12942

 Private schools in the area are all in or near Lake Placid

 North Country School is a boarding school, for about 80 students in grades 4-9, plus some day students.
 It is located on Cascade Road near the bobsled run.
 They also have some day students.